amadk/vendlor/README.md

 # Vendlor
-An E-commerce platform project based on reactjs and nodejs.
+An E-commerce platform project based on Reactjs, Nodejs and MySQL.